Attachment processing

 Document processing

-- Store in S3 for batch OCR processing
+• Store in managed S3 for batch OCR processing

 Image handling